-IN THE LAST FEW MONTHS, the world has watched in awe as a former real estate magnate, businessman, author and professional wrestling identity has risen to become the leading GOP candidate for the White House.
+IN THE LAST FEW MONTHS, the world has watched in awe as a former real estate magnate, businessman, author and professional wrestling identity has risen to become the newest resident in the White House.

 Speaking today from Los Angeles, Trump said he learned “everything he needs to know about foreigners from his time in the World Wrestling Entertainment”.

 “The Iron Sheik terrorised the WWE for over a decade,” said Trump.
 “That was one of the first documented cases of Islamic terrorism on American soil and the Reagan Administration did nothing about it.
 When he became the WWF World Heavyweight Champion in 1983, it was an attack on our way of life.”

 “One of the greatest moments in our proud nation’s history was when Hulk Hogan leg-dropped that son-of-a-bitch back to Iran, winning the title back for America.”

 However, Trump went on to proclaim that he believes the Iron Sheik could now be quite an asset to the United States.

 “I do believe he has learnt his lesson and is now what I consider a proud American.
 I would love to appoint him as a foreign policy advisor”

 “He knows how to deal with the Middle East”